ArctynFox/P2P-Messaging-Service/android_client/README.md

 ## Build Instructions

-1. Install Android Studio (we used Flamingo 2022.2.1 Patch 2)
+1. Install the latest version of Android Studio.
+2. Open the android_client folder as a project.
-2. Clean and rebuild project, then build an APK or directly to a device.
+2. Clean and rebuild project, then build an APK or install directly to a device.
 3. Run the Mercury Messaging app.